maneesh29s/digital-garden-notes/README.md

 I use [obsidian](https://obsidian.md/) to manage my files, and [quartz](https://quartz.jzhao.xyz/) to publish it online on my github.io website

+Some of the knowledge I have gained as a part of [e4r](https://www.thoughtworks.com/en-in/clients/engineering-research)

+I also write [blogs](https://medium.com/@maneesh29s) derived from some of the notes present in this vault

 ## Contents

 TODO